kedro-org/kedro/docs/source/data/data_catalog_yaml_examples.md

   filepath: data/02_intermediate/data.parquet
 ```

- When using transcoding you must ensure the filepaths defined for each catalog entry share the same format (e.g. CSV, JSON, Parquet).
+ When using transcoding you must ensure the filepaths defined for each catalog entry share the same format (for example: CSV, JSON, Parquet).
 These entries can then be used in the pipeline as follows:

 ```python
 pipeline(